manoelcampos/how-to-ask-questions-the-smart-way/README.en.md

 <a name="4.23"></a>

-## Prossiga com uma breve nota sobre a solução
+## Follow up with a brief note on the solution

 Send a note after the problem has been solved to all who helped you; let them know how it came out and thank them again for their help.
 If the problem attracted general interest in a mailing list or newsgroup, it's appropriate to post the followup there.